hachepunto/adj2cytoscape/README.md

 adj2cytoscape
 =============

-Convert the optput.adj from aracne to columm space delimited format ready to cytoscape.
+Convert the ootput.adj from aracne to columm space delimited format ready to cytoscape.

 How to run: